Handedness: Measurement

 Handedness may be measured behaviourally (performance measures) or through questionnaires (preference measures).
 The Edinburgh Handedness Inventory has been used since 1971 but contains some dated questions and is hard to score.
 Revisions have been published by Veale and by Williams.
 The longer Waterloo Handedness Questionnaire is not widely accessible.
-More recently, the Flinders Handedness Survey (FLANDERS) has been developed.
+More recently, the Flinders Handedness Survey (FLANDERS) has been developed by Mike Nicholls and team from Flinders University and Victoria University of Wellington.

 Evolution

 Handedness has been found in dozens of non-human vertebrates.
 While data for fish is contentious, handedness has been found in amphibians, reptiles, birds, and various mammals.
-Some non-human primates have a preferred hand for tasks, but they do not display a strong right-biased preference like modern humans, with individuals equally split between right-handed and left-handed preferences.
-When exactly a right handed preference developed in the human lineage is unknown, although it is known through various means that Neanderthals had a right-handedness bias like modern humans.
-Attempts to determine handedness of early humans by analysing the morphology of lithic artefacts have been found to be unreliable.
+Some non-human primates have a preferred hand for tasks, but most do not display a strong right-biased preference like modern humans, with individuals equally split between right-handed and left-handed preferences.
+A phylogenetic comparative meta-analysis of manual lateralization in 41 anthropoid species found that modern humans are an outlier among primates in both the strength and rightward direction of handedness, and suggested that this pattern may be associated with bipedalism and encephalization.
+The same study predicted that strong individual hand preference may have appeared early in hominin evolution, whereas a pronounced right-handed population bias increased later, particularly with the emergence of the genus Homo.
+When exactly a right handed preference developed in the human lineage is still unknown, although it has been found through dental scratch patterns and other means that Neanderthals had a right-handedness bias like modern humans.
+Attempts to determine handedness of early humans by analysing the morphology of lithic artefacts have been found to be unreliable..